Russian interference in the 2016 United States elections: Impact on election result

 As of October 2018, the question of whether Donald Trump won the 2016 election because of the Russian interference had not been given much focus.
 The question has been declared impossible to answer or has been ignored in favor of other factors that led to Trump's victory.
 Joel Benenson, the Clinton campaign's pollster, has said that the answer to this question will probably never be known, while Richard Burr, the Republican chairman of the Senate Intelligence Committee, said "we cannot calculate the impact that foreign meddling and social media had on this election".
 Michael V. Hayden, a former director of the CIA and the NSA, has asserted that the Russian attacks were "the most successful covert influence operation in history", but that their impact is "not just unknown, it's unknowable".

 Statistician Nate Silver, writing in February 2018, described himself as "fairly agnostic" on the question, but noted that "thematically, the Russian interference tactics were consistent with the reasons Clinton lost".

-Clinton supporters have been more likely to blame her defeat on factors like campaign mistakes or Comey's reopening of the criminal investigation into Clinton's emails than to blame it on Russian interference.
+Clinton supporters have been more likely to blame her defeat on factors like campaign mistakes or FBI Director James Comey's decision to reopen the criminal investigation into Clinton's emails than to blame it on Russian interference.
 They have also drawn attention to the issue of whether Trump colluded with Russia in connection with the campaign.
 In their book Shattered: Inside Hillary Clinton's Doomed Campaign, reporters Jonathan Allen and Amie Parnes reported that immediately after the election, Robby Mook and John Podesta decided to assert that Russian hacking was the real reason for the defeat.

 Several high-level Republicans, including those who would have benefited from Russia's efforts, have asserted that Russian interference did not determine the election's outcome.
 President Trump has asserted that "the Russians had no impact on our votes whatsoever", and Vice President Pence has claimed that "it is the universal conclusion of our intelligence communities that none of those efforts had any impact on the outcome of the 2016 election."
 Secretary of State Mike Pompeo added that "the intelligence community's assessment is that the Russian meddling that took place did not affect the outcome of the election".
 In fact, the official intelligence assessment of January 2017 did not evaluate whether Russian activities had any impact on the election's outcome, and CIA spokesman Dean Boyd said Pompeo's remark was erroneous.

 House Speaker Paul Ryan claimed that it was "clear" that the Russian interference "didn't have a material effect on our elections".